MicrosoftDocs/ATADocs/ATPDocs/quick-installation-guide.md

 ### Required permissions

-- To create your Defender for Identity instance, you'll need an Azure AD tenant with at least one global/security administrator.
+- To create your Defender for Identity instance, you'll need an Entra ID tenant with at least one global/security administrator.
 Each Defender for Identity instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

 - You need to be a [global administrator or security administrator on the tenant](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to access the Identity section on the Microsoft 365 Defender portal and be able to create the workspace.